catppuccin/community/rfc/CAT-0004-Wiki.md

 This RFC proposes a better way to organize and present our documentation.
 We should ideally move to MediaWiki.
-However, we should also consider other wikis such as mdbook, wiki.js or a custom solution.
+However, we should also consider other wikis such as mdBook, wiki.js or a custom solution.

-### Examples of wikis
+### Existing wiki deployments

 #### MediaWiki